Neighborhood History

 Olga & Theron McLaren

-WLPCA is an all-volunteer, member-funded civic association.
-Member support allows us to provide important and timely communication to West Lane Place residents and to act on behalf of our community when dealing with city ordinance, maintenance and other issues.
+WLPCA is a volunteer, member-funded civic association.
+Member support allows us to provide important and timely communication to West Lane Place residents and to act on behalf of our community when dealing with city ordinances, maintenance and other issues.

-Please help us to continue these efforts by becoming a member or renewing your current membership.
-Annual membership dues are just $25 or $15 for members 65 or older, payable in January.
+Please help us continue these efforts by becoming a member or renewing your current membership.
+Annual membership dues are $25 or $15 for members 65 or older, payable in January.

 West Lane Place Civic Association